CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 All Augmented Items will have the following standardized limiting rules.

-- Durability starts 8 and may be no more than 16.
+- Durability starts at 1 and may be no more than 16.
 - Charged items use 1 durability per use.
 - Items granting bonuses to damage may not exceed +1
 - Items dealing spell damage or healing may not exceed 20 points